 When in a Windows command or MS-DOS window information may scroll so fast it may be necessary to scroll up in the Window.

-Tip: There are no scroll bars in any version of MS-DOS or any version of Microsoft Windows when the command line window is full screen (no title bar is not showing).
-To change between a full screen and a window mode version of the command line in Windows press the ALT + Enter shortcut key.
+Note: There are no scroll bars in any version of MS-DOS or any version of Microsoft Windows when the command line window is full screen (no title bar is not showing).
+To change between a full screen and a window mode in early versions of Windows press the ALT + Enter shortcut key.
 New versions of Windows no longer support this shortcut key.

 Listing files or command output one page at a time

 If the reason you're wanting to scroll is because a command such is showing too much output, use one of the examples shown below to show any output one page at a time.

 To list files in MS-DOS one page at a time use the 'pipe' ( | ) command in conjunction with the more statement, as shown in the examples below.

 dir | more

 attrib *.* | more

 In addition, some commands, such as the dir command, also allow the /p command that displays one page at a time, as shown in the example below.